-The festival is hosted by two of the top tulip growers in the valley, Roozengarde and Tulip Town, and takes place annually in the month of April, and sometimes, if you’re lucky, even into May.
+The festival is hosted by some of the top tulip growers in the valley, Roozengarde and Tulip Town, and takes place annually in the month of April, and sometimes, if you’re lucky, even into May.
 New to the Skagit Valley Tulip Festival gardens for 2022 is Garden Rosalyn!

 Fun Fact: More tulip, iris, and daffodil bulbs are produced in Skagit County than in any other area in the United States.

-In 2021, the Skagit Valley Tulip Festival is running from April 1 – 30 at Tulip Town, dates for Roozengaarde are still to be determined as of February 28, 2021.
+In 2022, the Skagit Valley Tulip Festival is running from April 1 – 30 at both Tulip Town and Garden Rosalyn and between March 25 and May 1 at Roozengarde.
 With that said, the blooms are dependent upon Mother Nature so they may be blooming at anytime during the month of April.
-For 2021, the tulip festival may even begin earlier than April if the blooms occur sooner.
+For 2022, the tulip festival may even begin earlier than April if the blooms occur sooner.

-Like we mentioned previously, the Skagit Valley Tulip Festival takes place between March 25 – May 1, 2022 at Roozengarde and April 1-30, 2021 at Tulip Town, so the best time to visit would definitely be within the month of April.
+Like we mentioned previously, the Skagit Valley Tulip Festival takes place between March 25 – May 1, 2022 at Roozengarde and April 1-30, 2022 at Tulip Town and Garden Rosalyn, so the best time to visit would definitely be within the month of April.